South District is a small residential community on Salt Cay. Along with private homesteads and residences, the area is home to one small shop,

 island’s salt industry came to an end in the 1960s, the younger generation moved onto the better economic prospects of Grand Turk, Providenciales and the Bahamas.
 Such was also the case at several other previously-bustling settlements in the country, including

 The causeway across Town Salina that connects South District to Victoria Street and Balfour Town.

-In the past, South District was largely home to the residences of the salt industry labourers.
+In the past, South District was largely home to the residences of the salt industry laborers.
 Eking out a living

 raking salt was a difficult life, and the lack of clean water certainly didn’t help.

-Rainfall averages for Salt Cay are lower than for any other island in the country, and the best wells on the island produced brackish water that was barely useable.
+Rainfall averages for Salt Cay are lower than for any other island in the country, and the best wells on the island produced brackish water that was barely usable.